embeddedartistry/athena-bootloader/README.md

 ## Supporting Libraries

-Supporting libraries are included with the bootloader and will be automatically detected by the Arduino IDE.
+Supporting libraries are included with the bootloader.
 These libraries are meant to facilitate interacting with the Athena bootloader from Arduino applications.

+These libraries are packaged with the bootloader and will automatically detected by the Arduino IDE when an Athena board configuration is used.
+If you are using a custom board configuration, you may also want to install these libraries separately so that they are available even when an Athena board configuration is not selected.

-* [AthenaEEPROM](avr/libraries/AthenaEEPROM) is a patched EEPROM library that protect the memory space used by the Athena bootloader.
+* [AthenaEEPROM](https://github.com/embeddedartistry/AthenaEEPROM) (found at `avr/libraries/AthenaEEPROM`) is a patched EEPROM library that protect the memory space used by the Athena bootloader.
 This library also enables you to read/write the bootloader network settings.
 	- Use this library in place of the default EEPROM library to prevent settings from being overwritten
-* [AthenaEthernetReset](avr/libraries/AthenaEthernetReset) is a library that can be used to create an HTTP server in an application that enables you to:
+* [AthenaEthernetReset](https://github.com/embeddedartistry/AthenaEthernetReset) (found at `avr/libraries/AthenaEthernetReset`) is a library that can be used to create an HTTP server in an application that enables you to:
 	- Remotely restart the Arduino application
 	- Restart into the bootloader in programming mode, which waits for the a binary over TFTP